INSTRUCTORS

 Kaen Lapides (kl)

 Kaen (kl) Lapides is a paramedic and educator.
 She has been a senior lead instructor and staff trainer for Desert Mountain Medicine for over a decade.
-Passionate about the science of learning and expediting institutional knowledge acquisition in students and staff, she spent enough time as a paramedic and avalanche route leader at Breckenridge to now require hair color assistance.
-Prior to that, significant time in the field with the Colorado Outward Bound School mountaineering program has landed her on crutches for the last two years, but allowed her to perfect a mean challah bread in a Banks Fry Bake Pan over a MSR stove.
+Passionate about the science of learning and expediting institutional knowledge acquisition in students and staff, she spent enough time as a paramedic and avalanche control route leader at the Breckenridge Ski Area and in the ER to now require hair color assistance for the grey.
+She owns WildMed Etrier; a company that produces medical reference apps.
+Prior to that, significant time in the field with the Colorado Outward Bound School mountaineering and backcountry ski programs allowed her to perfect a mean challah bread in a Banks Fry Bake Pan over a MSR stove.

 Katie Grauel